hargoniX/bachelor/thesis/thesis.typ

     unsafe {
         test.as_mut_ptr().write(10);
         if test.as_ptr().read() != 10 {
-            // This panic cannot be hit
-            panic!("Ahhh");
+            // We want to prove that this panic is unreachable panic!("Ahhh");
         }
     }
 }
 ```]
-Kani on the other hand is fully able to verify these and much more complicated examples,
+Kani on the other hand is capable of verifying these and much more complicated examples,
 which made us pick it for this verification effort.

 Kani is implemented as a code generation backend for the Rust compiler.
 However